 Sometimes, the best map is no map at all...

-Map Credits: Second screen grab from The Man in the High Castle found here on SJF's Hobby & Writing Blog (we managed to do the first one ourselves!).
+Many thanks to Meg Marco for suggesting this map.
+Second screen grab from The Man in the High Castle found here on SJF's Hobby & Writing Blog (we managed to do the first one ourselves!).
 Map based on the pilot opening sequence by RedFoxJinx, found here on Wikimedia Commons.
 First book cover found here on Bleeding Cool.
 Second book cover found here on Catspaw Dynamics.
 First world map found here on Wikimedia Commons.
 Second world map found here on alternatehistory.com.
 Third world map found here on Thursday Night Gumbo.
 Finnish book cover found here.

 Strange Maps #700

 Got a strange map?
 Let me know at email@example.com.

 In this lecture from 1982, Dick explains how his work explores the true nature of reality, and of humanity.
 It's funny, erudite, and bizarre.
 Full text here.

 One of the few Fragments directly attributable to Heraclitus.
 All of them collected here.